Read more about the changes made on December 15 here.

 (i) The United Nations Convention on Contracts for the International Sale of Goods will not apply to this Agreement.

 To be effective, a waiver must be in a writing signed by the waiving party.
-The failure of either party to enforce any provision of this Agreement will not constitute a waiver of that party’s rights to subsequently enforce the provision.
+The failure of any party to enforce any provision of this Agreement will not constitute a waiver of that party’s rights to subsequently enforce the provision.

 15.7 Force Majeure.